 - Files saved on the Make-It Lab computers will be deleted after each use.
 Patrons must save their work on their own external memory source to ensure the work is not lost.
 The library will have USB drives for sale for patrons to use

-- No food or beverage of any kind is permitted within the Make-It Lab
+- No food or open beverages of any kind are permitted within the Make-It Lab

 - Participants are required to use the Make-It Lab in a safe, responsible and ethical manner

 - All participants must adhere to all Library policies and current, applicable laws, including but not limited to health and safety policies, equipment operating procedures, copyright laws and licensing agreements